victorporof/firefox-restartless-template/README.md

 __Step 4__.
 Restart Firefox.

 That's it :) Now, after you change something in the add-on, simply re-enable it for it to update automatically.
 You can do this from [about:addons](about:addons) in Firefox.

+## Releasing

+Simply `make` inside the project folder to build and archive the latest version of the add-on.
+A build directory will be created, containing an .xpi file representing your add-on.
+Subsequent calls to `make` will update the add-on file with the latest changes.

+To wipe the build directory, use `make clean`.

+If you use git tags to nicely version your project, you can use `make xpi` to build a "release" version of your add-on based on the latest tag.
+This will not take uncommitted changes into consideration.

 ## Read more